wzulfikar/lifelog/programming/buildingnew_feature_what_i_used_to_do_md.md

     `$this->expectsEvents($event_class);`
     - call artisan console
 - Put neccessary code for login there, including the trigger for event `UserLoginSucceed`
-- When I want to login a user from UserController, I'll:
+- When I want to login a user from UserController, I'll call artisan console:

 ```php
 // in UserController.php